 Economic Growth 31 Another store or two.
 Attract full-time residents by emphasizing local business.
 Attract more businesses.
 Attract tourism and commerce.
 Support Plew Farm and Crowley Cheese.
 Attract young families.
 Cell signal essential for economic competitiveness.
 Create economic opportunities that don't detract from rural values.
 Encourage artisanal and digital business.
 More boutique or organic farms.
 Expand local food production.
 Growth of Okemo will hopefully affect us positively.
 Growth that doesn't detract from village and community.
 Improve Belmont wastewater systems to allow economic development.
 Incentives for local small businesses.
 Identify locations for local business.
 Increase economic activity by improving town center.
 Increased support to local farms and businesses.
 Invest in town wastewater systems to enable more development in Belmont Village.
 Local business.
 More business in Belmont.
 More businesses on Route 103.
 More farms.
 Local business thriving.
 More farms.
 More stores and businesses.
 More growth in Belmont.
 More local employment opportunities.
-More local employment -
+More local employment opportunities.
+More local employment opportunities.
+More local employment opportunities.
+More vibrant job force.
+Small businesses thrive.
+Support local agriculture.
+Support small, locally owned home businesses.
+Sustainable development over

 Managed Development 27 Address architectural compatibility Adopt local land use regulations that protect our unique community instead of relying on state regulation.
 Balance inevitable growth from second homes with having a stable community.
 Consider zoning.
 Control over-development.
 Beware economic improvement.
 Control sprawl.
 Controlled development.
 Current rate of development along roads and on open land limits recreational opportunities.
 Discourage major developments and McMansions.
 Discourage subdivision and development of rural lands and instead develop town centers and hamlets with tasteful density and reduce sprawl.
 Consider municipal center, East Wallingford, other hamlets for increased development.
 Do not over-develop.
 Don't become built-up and suburban.
 Don't become extension of Okemo.
 Working farms and woodlands should be discouraged from subdivision.
 Don't turn into New Jersey.
-Don't want town to be overtaken by commercial development.
-Improved development limits.
-Keep development in check.
+Don't want town to be overtaken by commercial development in check.
 Remain as rural as possible.
 No overflow from Okemo.
 Keep up with new regulations.
 Manage future development to keep Town small.
 Don't become Ludlow.
 Minimal subdivision and development.
 No over-development.
 No over-development to preserve rural character.
 Regulate development.
 Smart development planning required to maintain character.
 Sustain what we have now and balance with planned growth.